Given the recent fall to over seven fiat Chinese yuan currency units versus $1 fiat US dollar's value.

-In fact, the head of a large gold swiss refinery (1 of the the 4 largest gold refineries in the world) is on record stating that virtually all their gold demand is coming from the east (specifically China) as far back as the year 2015 and prior.
+Director of a large gold swiss refinery (1 of the four largest gold refineries in the world) is on record stating that virtually all their gold refinery demand is coming from the east (specifically China) as far back as the year 2015 and prior.

-The current biggest influence of the spot gold price remains with the levered derivative ridden COMEX, yet judging by physical gold flows, this is likely unsustainable as she will one day want more influence as to the price determination of gold and other commodities she leads the world’s consumption of.
+Judging by physical gold flows, this may become unsustainable as China will one day want more influence as to the price determination of gold and other commodities that nation leads the world’s consumption.

 How much longer can these record eastern physical gold flows go on without disrupting the gold spot price to the upside?